-Initial results from the Scheme Advisory Board cost management process indicated that benefit improvements / member contribution reductions equivalent to 0.9% of pay would be required.
-However, the cost management process was paused following the Court of Appeal ruling that the transitional arrangements in both the Judges' Pension Scheme (McCloud) and Firefighters' Pension Scheme (Sargeant) constituted illegal age discrimination.
-Government confirmed that the judgement would be treated as applying to all public service schemes including the LGPS (where the transitional arrangements were in the form of a final salary underpin) and a consultation on changes to the LGPS is expected in June 2020.
+Initial results from the Scheme Advisory

+Board 2016 cost management process

+indicated that benefit improvements /

+member contribution reductions equivalent

+to 0.9% of pay would be required.
+However,

+the cost management process was paused

+following the Court of Appeal ruling that

+the transitional arrangements in both the

+Judges' Pension Scheme (McCloud) and

+Firefighters' Pension Scheme (Sargeant)

+constituted illegal age discrimination.

+Government confirmed that the judgement

+would be treated as applying to all public

+service schemes including the LGPS

+(where the transitional arrangements were in the form of a final salary underpin) and a consultation on changes to the LGPS was issued in July 2020.

 The employer contributions certified from 1 April 2020 as part of the 2019 valuation include an allowance of 0.9% of pay in relation to the potential additional costs following the McCloud judgement / cost management process.
-This was a simplified approach which didn't take account of different employer membership profiles or funding targets and may be more or less than the assessed cost once the LGPS changes have been agreed depending upon
+This was a simplified approach which didn't take account of different employer membership profiles or funding targets and may be more or less than the assessed cost once the details of the LGPS changes arising from the McCloud judgement and the 2016 cost management process have been agreed.